Sahibjeetpalsingh/RubiksCube-Solver-Java/README.md

 ## What This Project Actually Demonstrates

 Solving a Rubik's Cube is the surface.
-Underneath it, this project is about four things that show up in real engineering constantly.
+Underneath it, this project is about four ideas that show up in real engineering constantly.

-**The right representation changes what is possible.** The same cube, described three different ways, enables three completely different operations: color input, move simulation and mathematical search.
-None of those representations is universally correct -- each is right for its specific purpose.
-Knowing which representation to use for which job, and building the translations between them correctly, is a fundamental software design skill.
+**Representation determines what is possible.** The same cube described three ways enables three completely different operations: input, simulation, search.
+None is universally correct — each is right for its specific job.
+Knowing which representation to use for which task, and translating between them without losing information, is a design decision that runs through the entire codebase.

-**Precomputation is a legitimate strategy.** The solver is fast at query time because it spent time upfront building lookup tables.
-That is not a workaround -- it is a deliberate architectural choice.
-The same principle underlies database indexes, compiled code and DNS caches.
-Front-loading work that gets reused many times is often the right tradeoff.
+**Precomputation is a real strategy.** The solver is fast at query time because it spent a few seconds at startup building lookup tables.
+This is the same principle behind database indexes, compiled code and DNS caches.
+Front-loading work that will be reused many times is often the right architectural choice — not a shortcut, a design.

-**Separation between logic and interface pays off immediately.** The Java backend is a REST API with no opinions about what displays the result.
-When the 3D view was rebuilt from a canvas-based approach to Three.js, not a single line of Java changed.
-Clean separation means the interface can evolve freely without touching the algorithm.
-That is not an accident -- it was a constraint imposed at the start.
+**Clean separation lets things evolve.** The Java backend is a REST API with no opinions about the frontend.
+When the 3D view was rebuilt from canvas to Three.js, not a single line of Java changed.
+Interface and algorithm evolve independently when the boundary between them is clean from the start.

-**Known solutions are not trivial solutions.** Kociemba's algorithm is documented.
-Implementations exist in other languages.
-None of that made this easier to build from scratch.
-The pruning tables, the coordinate system, the two-phase orchestration, the representation layers, the animation trace -- each piece required real design and real debugging.
-The existence of prior art describes what to build, not how hard it is to build it.
+**Prior art is not the same as trivial.** Kociemba's algorithm is documented and implemented in other languages.
+None of that made building it from scratch easy.
+The pruning tables, the coordinate system, the two-phase orchestration, the layer translations, the animation trace — each required real design and real debugging.
+The existence of a solution tells you what to build, not how hard it is.

 <br>